 The St Paul Winter Carnival offers a lot to do everyday.
 Whether it be going down a giant snow slide, playing in snow piles, participating in Amateur Snow Sculpting Contest, go skiing, or just simply watching and enjoying your surroundings.

 Parades have always been the most popular part of the Saint Paul Winter Carnival.
 The Moon Glow Pedestrian Parade kicks off the Carnival in downtown Saint Paul.
-The parade kicks off with The Moon Glow Pedestrian Parade in the downtown area.
 Participants wear luminaries and walk all the way from Saint Paul Chamber of Commerce to Rice Park.